-1. Evaluating the target business: enterprise value, equity value and working capital
+1. Evaluating the target business: key financial metrics

 Alternatively, the SPA may provide that the exact calculation of the purchase price at closing (that is: based on NFP and WC at closing) is made after closing.
 This means that the buyer will pay the enterprise value at closing and this will be adjusted following the preparation and agreement of the closing accounts.
 In this scenario, the SPA will usually provide the rules for the preparation of the accounts, in order to protect the in interest of both the buyer and the seller.